microsoft-dx/xamarin-fundamentals/6. UI elements - navigation/README.md

 A button has three main properties that need to be set in order to implement a functionality:
 - an ID (using the Name property), just like all other elements;
 - either a name or an icon, so the user understand what does the button do;
-- a [clicked event handler](https://developer.xamarin.com/api/type/Xamarin.Forms.Button/) which is a method implemented in the back-end which will be disscused in the Back-end part of this course.
+- a [clicked event handler](https://developer.xamarin.com/api/type/Xamarin.Forms.Button/) which is a method implemented in the back-end which will be discussed in the Back-end part of this course.

 ```cs
 <Button